flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

 1. Finally you'll need to add the source file for your data image `pagila-backup.yaml`, which you created locally earlier, to your repository.

 Every week day at 9am, this script will run which creates a new data image from a backup of the latest state of Pagila database.
 We don't need to change our other workflow - that is already programmed to use an image under the name of `Pagila:prod`, and much like docker tags we will have a newer image with the `prod` tag after this script is run.

+## Summary

+In this tutorial we saw how to
+- take a backup and create a Spawn data image from it
+- spin up a database from that data image in a CI pipeline
+- automate running `flyway migrate` to test latest migrations against a copy of production
+- automate scheduling image creation so tests are always run against the latest database